Alejandro07873/Apex-Override/README.md

 * 🚨 This tool performs direct operations on `.uasset` files and uses external packaging scripts (`UnrealPak.exe`). **Always keep backups of your original Cooked data.**
 * 🛡️ If Windows Defender or your antivirus flags the executable, it is a **false positive**.
 This is a known behavior for Python-compiled executables (PyInstaller) that manage system files and subprocesses.
 The project is open-source and virus-free, but use it at your own discretion.
-* 📂 Ensure your `UnrealPak` batch files are correctly placed inside the internal `pkgE` folder for the packager to function.

 > *My goal is to contribute a powerful, optimized tool that makes working with Unreal Engine assets easier, faster, and much less repetitive for the modding community.* 🤝